Task Force: European Platform Economy

 Platformisation as structural shift in the digital economy

-HIIG researchers are exploring a set of interconnected questions to understand the key structural changes (opportunities and challenges) brought about by platformisation.
-We approach platformisation from different disciplinary angles, building on from prior work within HIIG research programmes, groups and projects.
+HIIG researchers are exploring a set of interconnected questions to understand the key structural changes (opportunities and challenges) brought about by platformisation and platform business models.
+We approach the platform economy from different disciplinary angles, building on from prior work within HIIG research programmes, groups and projects.
+Currently, three research projects fall under the domain and focus of the Task Force: Platform Alternatives, DaPla and Platform Governance.

 - What are the effects of platformisation on different segments of the digital economy?
 Where is platformisation more or less pronounced, and why?